 If your thirst for “Sean Huze life details” remains unquenched after reading my home page and then watching my demo reel, then you are probably my biggest fan… or my craziest stalker… only time will tell.
 You should definitely check out my bio though.
 You will relish every juicy, sordid detail… or find it’s an amazing treatment for insomnia!

 If you still need more, I’ve got you covered.
 Select any of the below titles and you can own me… well, my motion pictures on that one specific DVD for private, home use only (legal blah blah blah legal blah blah blah).
-Seriously, though, piracy sucks and it’s stealing not just from the studios and distributors (which is totally wrong and abhorrent too!) but also from working class crew members, writers, actors, directors, and producers.
+Seriously, though, piracy sucks and it’s stealing… and not just from the studios and distributors (which is totally wrong and abhorrent too!) but also from working class crew members, writers, actors, directors, and producers.
 If you support an artist, rent or buy their films through legitimate vendors.
+Don’t steal from the artists whose work you enjoy (or even those whose work you don’t!).
 Piracy is a serious crime that ultimately hurts all of us.
-Lost revenues mean less films overall get made, those in the industry that hit unemployment lines are losing homes (decreasing our neighbors’ home value), no longer contributing income tax revenue due to no income, IRAs and 401Ks decrease in value because it’s basically impossible to not have stock in a studio or one of its parent companies, etc. “So don’t be hatin’ on those creatin!”
-Stealing from artists is just bad karma, so please learn about this issue and call your Representative and Senator and tell them you support anti-piracy legislation.
+Lost revenues mean less films overall get made, those in the industry that hit unemployment lines are losing homes (decreasing our neighbors’ home value), no longer contributing income tax revenue due to no/reduced income, IRAs and 401Ks decrease in value because it’s basically impossible to not have stock in a studio or one of its parent companies, etc. “So don’t be hatin’ on those creatin!”
+Stealing from artists is also bad karma, so please learn about this issue and call your Representative and Senator and tell them you support anti-piracy legislation.